CleanScan

 10+ sitesGPS + digital checklists + automated service reports

-The principle is the same at every scale: make your work visible, verifiable, and accessible to the client without requiring them to ask.
+The principle is the same at every scale: make the record specific and easy for the client to access.

 The Real Value of Proof

 Documentation is often framed as a defensive measure — something you need when a client complains.
-That framing misses the larger point.
+It is also a renewal tool.

-Consistent proof of work does not just protect you from complaints.
-In many cases, it reduces them.
+Consistent proof of work can reduce unnecessary complaint calls.
 A facility manager who can see that your team arrived at 9 PM, completed the scope, and documented the work with photos has less reason to call at 8 AM asking whether the building was cleaned.

-The contractors who thrive long-term are not the ones who clean better than everyone else.
-They are the ones who can show it.
-If you are losing contracts despite doing good work, understanding why cleaning companies lose contracts can help you identify the specific gaps in visibility and communication that lead to churn.
+Contractors who keep good accounts can show the work instead of only describing it.
+If you are losing contracts despite doing good work, understanding why cleaning companies lose contracts can help you identify the gaps in records and communication that lead to churn.

-Elijah Weske is the founder of CleanScan, a QR/NFC-powered platform that helps cleaning contractors document their work and maintain visibility with clients.
+Elijah Weske is the founder of CleanScan, a platform for scan-based work records and client-facing service reports.

 References